-There is a five-way tie for 36th place in our survey, with WWE Hall of Famer Bushwhacker Butch, Earthquake, Goldust, Hardcore Holly and Jimmy Uso each scoring 84 points over the years.
+There is a six-way tie for 47th place in our survey, with WWE Hall of Famer Bushwhacker Butch, Earthquake, Goldust, Hardcore Holly, Bayley, Jimmy Uso each scoring 84 points over the years.
 It's worth noting that, while Butch outperformed Luke in this study, Jimmy Uso is lagging his twin brother Jey.

-The trio of Mabel (who also competed as Viscera and Big Daddy V), The Miz and Naomi each scored 95 points through various Survivor Series appearances.
-Mabel was one of the four Doinks in 1993 (all of whom were victorious); Miz co-won an elimination match in 2009; and Naomi won her match during the 2014 event.
+Mabel (who also competed as Viscera and Big Daddy V) scored 95 points through five Survivor Series appearances.
+Mabel was one of the four Doinks in 1993 (all of which were victorious in their match.)

 While WWE Hall of Famer Ted DiBiase may have millions upon millions of dollars, he only has 105 points to his name in Survivor Series match points.
 The Million Dollar Man had five matches between 1988 and 1992.
 In 1990, he survived and then caused another elimination in the final "Match of Survival".